blueswen/fastapi-observability/readme.md

 ### FastAPI Application

-For more complex scenario, we use three FastAPI applications with same code in this demo.
-There is a cross service action in ```/chain``` endpoint, which provides a good example for how to use OpenTelemetry SDK and how Grafana presents trace information.
+For a more complex scenario, we use three FastAPI applications with the same code in this demo.
+There is a cross-service action in `/chain` endpoint, which provides a good example of how to use OpenTelemetry SDK and how Grafana presents trace information.

 #### Traces and Logs

 We use [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python) to send trace info with gRCP to Tempo.
 Each request span contains other child spans when using OpenTelemetry instrumentation.
 The reason is that instrumentation will catch each internal asgi interaction ([opentelemetry-python-contrib issue #831](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1005163018)).
-If you want to get rid of the internal spans, there is a [workaround](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1116225314) in the same issue #831 through using a new OpenTelemetry middleware with two overridden method about span processing.
+If you want to get rid of the internal spans, there is a [workaround](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1116225314) in the same issue #831 by using a new OpenTelemetry middleware with two overridden methods for span processing.

-We use [OpenTelemetry Logging Instrumentation](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/logging/logging.html) to override logger format with another format with trace id and span id.
+We use [OpenTelemetry Logging Instrumentation](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/logging/logging.html) to override the logger format with another format with trace id and span id.

 ```py
 # fastapi_app/utils.py